-If a student who is permitted to attend school under probationary admission pursuant to this policy, complies with the probationary admission plan prepared pursuant to this policy, the student or his/her parent, guardian, or custodian, at any time before the expiration of the ninety (90) day probationary admission period, may request the Superintendent to extend the terms and period of his/her probationary admission for a period not to exceed ninety (90) days or to issue a recommendation that the student's permanent exclusion be revoked and the student be allowed to return to the public schools of the state.
+If a student who is permitted to attend school under probationary admission pursuant to this policy, complies with the probationary admission plan prepared pursuant to this policy, the student or their parent, guardian, or custodian, at any time before the expiration of the ninety (90) day probationary admission period, may request the Superintendent to extend the terms and period of their probationary admission for a period not to exceed ninety (90) days or to issue a recommendation that the student's permanent exclusion be revoked and the student be allowed to return to the public schools of the state.

-If a student is granted an extension of his/her probationary admission, the student or his/her parent, guardian, or custodian in the manner described in this policy, may request and the Superintendent and Board, in the manner described, may recommend and grant subsequent probationary admission periods not to exceed ninety (90) days each.
-If a student who is permitted to attend school under an extension of a probationary admission plan complies with the probationary admission plan prepared pursuant to the extension, he/she or his/her parent, guardian, or custodian, may request a revocation of the student's permanent exclusion in the manner described in this policy.
+If a student is granted an extension of their probationary admission, the student or their parent, guardian, or custodian in the manner described in this policy, may request and the Superintendent and Board, in the manner described, may recommend and grant subsequent probationary admission periods not to exceed ninety (90) days each.
+If a student who is permitted to attend school under an extension of a probationary admission plan complies with the probationary admission plan prepared pursuant to the extension, they or their parent, guardian, or custodian, may request a revocation of the student's permanent exclusion in the manner described in this policy.

-Any extension of a probationary admission requested by a student, his/her parent, guardian, or custodian, pursuant to this policy shall be subject to the adoption and approval of a probationary admission plan in the manner described in this policy, and may be terminated as provided herein.
+Any extension of a probationary admission requested by a student, their parent, guardian, or custodian, pursuant to this policy shall be subject to the adoption and approval of a probationary admission plan in the manner described in this policy, and may be terminated as provided herein.